forax/write_your_dynamic_language_runtime/stack_interpreter.md

 smalljs runtime has 3 kinds of values, integers, strings and user defined objects.

-For the interpreter, every values is a 32 bits tagged integer, the interpreter uses the last bits to differentiate the kind of values.
+For the interpreter, a value is a 32 bits tagged integer, the interpreter uses the last bits to differentiate the kind of values.
 The same encoding is used for the value on stack or in the heap.